 3. Create A Safe Work Environment

 This may sound like common sense, but it’s not all about equipment and training.
-In fact, creating a safe work environment can mean more than having working fire extinguishers or complying with the required infrastructure standards—although these are definitely major aspects of keeping your employees safe.
+In fact, creating a safe work environment can mean more than having working fire extinguishers, a business intercome system, or complying with the required infrastructure standards—although these are definitely major aspects of keeping your employees safe.

 Your work environment should be comfortable, and it’s the boss’s job to make sure this happens.
 Bullying in the workplace should never be tolerated—it’s incredibly harmful to morale, productivity, and has been linked to increased sickness rates.
 If any employee feels bullied or harassed they should let their line manager know immediately.